 The Renueva project aims to increase recycling in the away-from-home market, while simultaneously training and creating jobs for disabled or socially excluded people.

-With the support of the Danone Ecosystem Fund, Danone Aguas de España and its local partners, Ecoembes and Fundacio Trijinove, Renueva creates a waste collection system and sorting plant, coupled with a Circular Economy Recycling School offering training in waste management with an emphasis on those who are disabled or socially excluded people.
+With the support of the Danone Ecosystem Fund, Danone Aguas de España and its local partners: Ecoembes and Fundacio Trijinove, the Renueva project created a waste collection system and sorting plant, coupled with a Circular Economy Recycling School offering training in waste management.
+A special emphasis is placed on disabled or socially excluded people.

-T of PET collected last year
+T of PET collected each year

 people who benefit from a social or professional insertion program